 The Employment Agreement may be terminated by us with observance of a notice period of four months and by Mr. Westerhout by observance of a notice period of two months.
 In the event of incapacity for work due to sickness, Mr. Westerhout is entitled to a maximum of 104 weeks of continued payment of salary.
 Under the Employment Agreement, Mr. Westerhout is entitled to participate in our industry-wide pension fund, including an additional gross pension allowance.
 Mr. Westerhout is entitled to receive severance payments if he is terminated without cause or resigns as a result of significant changes to his employment responsibilities, in each case, as set forth in the Employment Agreement.
-In the event Mr. Westerhout is entitled to severance payments, we are required to pay Mr. Westerhout 12 times his monthly salary, plus an amount equal to 150% of his monthly salary for each full year of service from May 2006 from the age of 40 to 50 and 200% of his monthly salary for each full year of service from the age of 50 onwards, subject to a maximum payment cap equal to 36 times his monthly salary.
-"Monthly salary" is comprised of the fixed monthly base salary, the holiday allowance and 1/12 of the average annual bonus on the basis of the cash incentive plan for the past three fiscal years.
-The company has also entered into a Current Retention Agreement, as defined below, with Mr. Westerhout and, under the terms of the Employment Agreement or the Employment Agreement, whichever is greater.
+In the event Mr. Westerhout is entitled to severance payments, we are required to pay Mr. Westerhout 12 times his monthly salary, plus an amount equal to 150% of his monthly salary for each full year of service from May 2006 from the age of 40 to 50 and 200% of his monthly salary.
+"Monthly salary is comprised of the fixed monthly base salary, the holiday allowance and 1/12 of the average annual bonus on the basis of the cash incentive plan for the past three fiscal years.
+The company has also entered into a Current Retention Agreement, as defined below, with Mr. Westerhout and, under the terms of the Employment Agreement, in the event Mr. Westerhout is entitled to payment upon termination or change in control, he will receive payment on the basis of either the Employment Agreement, whichever is greater.